icondor2019/categorizer/README.md

 ## ⚡ Challenges Overcome

-- Model Versioning (MLflow): Implemented automatic comparison between retrained and production models using the same test set.
+- **Model Versioning (MLflow):** Implemented automatic comparison between retrained and production models using the same test set.
 Only models with better F1-score are promoted as challengers for potential production.
-- Robust Validation (Pydantic): Ensured reliable request/response handling through strict schema validation, reducing errors and improving API consistency.
+- **Robust Validation (Pydantic):** Ensured reliable request/response handling through strict schema validation, reducing errors and improving API consistency.
-- Async Retraining Pipeline: Designed retraining as an asynchronous background task, keeping the API responsive even during long training processes.
+- **Async Retraining Pipeline:** Designed retraining as an asynchronous background task, keeping the API responsive even during long training processes.

-## 📊 Model Performance

-The current model achieves:
-- Accuracy: ~90% across all categories
-- Macro F1-Score: 0.89
-- Fast inference time: <100ms per request
+- **Dynamic Data Source (Postgres)**: Transitioned from static CSV input to a PostgreSQL-based pipeline, making it easier to feed new information into the training process.

 ## 🔄 API Endpoints